GEDE-RDA-Europe/GEDE/FAIR Digital Objects/RDA Helsinki Workshop/README.md

 14.30   Larry Lannom:        FAIR DO Components: What do we have and what is missing?

-15.00   Research Community Representatives about (FAIR) DO Applications
+15.00   Research Community Representatives about (FAIR) DO Applications: Rebecca Koskela, Rainer Stotzka, Ulrich Schwardmann

 16.00   Luiz Bonino:         Draft FAIR DO Framework,Rough Convergencee, Future Plans